 - Analyze qualitative data with precise textual references

-- Create citation-ready quotes with timestamp attribution
+- Create citation-ready quotes with timestamps

 For UX Researchers:

-- Pull user insights from recorded user testing sessions
+- Pull insights from user testing recordings

-- Document exact user language for reports and presentations
+- Document exact user language for reports

-- Create highlight reels of key moments for stakeholder presentations
+- Build highlight reels for stakeholder presentations

 The Traditional Method: Manual Transcription

-- Playing the video
+- Play the video

-- Pausing at the desired quote
+- Pause at the quote

-- Noting the timestamp for reference
+- Note the timestamp

 The Modern Solution: AI-Powered Video Transcription